How Louisiana At Large Does Mardi Gras

 Northshore Mardi Gras celebrations are quirky, creative and high-energy.
 Marching bands and ornate floats take to the streets.
 Fancifully decorated boats ride the waves, and costumed pups walk their people.

 A walking parade featuring man's best friends and their families puts some bark into the Carnival scene.
-Founded in 1999, the Mystic Krewe of Mardi Paws features dogs sashaying in costume along the Mandeville lakefront.
+Founded in 1999, the Mystic Krewe of Mardi Paws features dogs sashaying in costume throughout Historic Downtown Covington.

 No matter what your favorite part of Carnival is or your past experience, there's something for everyone across greater Louisiana.
 Enjoy it like a local with great food and entertainment.
 Come experience the most authentic and diverse Mardi Gras you never knew existed.